dabear/torrentstatus/README.md

   ```

-## Torrentlabel rules
+## torrentlabels.ini rules

 Rules can be defined in torrentlabels.ini, located in the users config dir for torrentstatus.
-The full config path is %HOMEPATH%\\.config\Torrentstatus\torrentlabels.ini
+The full config path is displayed on screen if you run "python -m torrentstatus.settings"

-Please note that a label can have many rules, but only one keyword and one rule per line.
+Please note that a rule definition can be repeated on consecutive lines in the ini file.
  You have to repeat keywords if you want multiple rules for a label.
  Variables here are the same as provided to sys.args when calling torrentstatus.handle_status_change .
  Please note that all rules must be defined in the same section "Torrentlabels".
-Torrentlabels.ini will be created on the first run.
+Torrentlabels.ini will be created the first time you run "python -m torrentstatus.settings"
  Here are some examples: